Exaforce Blog Author Image – Madhukar Nayakbomman

 Bridging the Cloud Security Gap: Real-World Use Cases for Threat Monitoring

-Use Case: Single IAM User With Long Term Credentials Accessed From Multiple Factories
+Use Case: Single IAM User With Long Term Credentials Accessed From Multiple Locations

 A device manufacturing company relies on a single IAM user with long term credentials for various tasks such as device testing, telemetry collection, and metrics gathering across multiple factories in different geographic regions.
 This consolidated identity is used from varied operating systems (e.g., Linux, Windows) and environments, which amplifies risk.